christinedraper/knife-topo/test-repo/Instructions.md

 ```
 Created topology data bag [topologies]
 Creating chef environment test
-Uploading testsys_test1  [0.1.0]
+Uploading topo_test1  [0.1.0]
 Uploaded 1 cookbook.
 Bootstrapping node appserver01
 ... messages from knife bootstrap...
 Bootstrapping node dbserver01
 ... more messages from knife bootstrap...
- Chef Client finished, 18/23 resources updated in 260.75631942 seconds
+10.0.1.2 Chef Client finished, 20 resources updated
-Node buildserver01 does not have ssh_host specified - skipping bootstrap
+Bootstrapped 2 nodes [ appserver01, dbserver01 ]
-Bootstrapped 2 nodes and skipped 1 nodes of 3 in topology topologies/test1
+Did not bootstrap 1 nodes [ buildserver01 ] because they do not have an ssh_host
-Topology created
+Topology: test1
 ```

 To confirm that the bootstrap has succeeded, browse to: